MostafaMahgoub/Bosta-Tracking-Shipping-System/README.md

 # Bosta Tracking Shipping System

 The Bosta Tracking Shipping System is a web application that allows users to track and manage shipments in real-time.
-It provides a user-friendly interface for creating, updating, and canceling orders, as well as generating shipping labels and invoices.
-The system also sends notifications to keep users informed about shipment status changes.
+It provides a user-friendly interface.

 ## Technologies Used